Shahad7/Silhouettr/README.md

-# 🎯 Shape Guess Challenge
+# 🎯 SILHOUETTR

 An innovative visual puzzle game built on Reddit's Devvit platform where creativity meets challenge.
-Players become both artists and puzzle solvers, creating intricate visual riddles using Unicode shapes and challenging others to decode their artistic arrangements through Reddit's integrated gaming experience.
+Players become both artists and puzzle solvers, creating intricate visual riddles using Unicode symbols and challenging others to decode their artistic arrangements through Reddit's integrated gaming experience.

-## What is Shape Guess Challenge?
+## What is SILHOUETTR?

-Shape Guess Challenge is a comprehensive puzzle game that transforms simple Unicode symbols into engaging visual brain teasers.
-Using a palette of 10 carefully selected black geometric shapes (●, ▮, ▲, ★, ♦, ▼, ◆, ⬛, ⬤, ▪), players craft recognizable objects, patterns, scenes, or abstract concepts on a responsive digital canvas.
+SILHOUETTR is a comprehensive puzzle game that transforms simple Unicode symbols into engaging visual brain teasers.
+Using a palette of 7 carefully selected geometric shapes (●, ▮, ★, ♦, ▼, ◆, ▪) in both black and white variants, players craft recognizable objects, patterns, scenes, or abstract concepts on a responsive digital canvas.

+## 🎮 Quick Start Guide

+### What You Do:
+1. **CREATE**: Use 7 different symbols (available in black & white) to create visual puzzles on a canvas
+2. **MANIPULATE**: Drag, resize, and rotate symbols with intuitive controls to form recognizable shapes
+3. **PUBLISH**: Your creations automatically become Reddit posts with custom splash screens
+4. **COMPETE**: Play challenges created by others and compete on global leaderboards
+5. **RANK**: Track your performance against the entire Reddit community

+### How It Works:
+- **Canvas Editor**: Drag and drop symbols, resize them, rotate them 360°, and position them precisely
+- **Smart Controls**: Hover over symbols to reveal resize (⇕) and rotation (↻) handles that adapt to symbol size
+- **Dual Colors**: Choose from black symbols for bold elements or white symbols for subtle contrast
+- **Reddit Integration**: Challenges become real Reddit posts that anyone can discover and play
+- **Global Competition**: Real-time leaderboards track attempts, completion time, and community rankings

 The game features three integrated gameplay modes that create a complete creative and competitive ecosystem:

 ### 🎨 **Create Mode** - Become the Puzzle Master
 Design custom visual challenges using a professional-grade shape manipulation system:
 - **Advanced Canvas Editor**: Drag-and-drop positioning with pixel-perfect precision using percentage-based coordinates
+- **Dual-Color Shape System**: Choose from 7 shapes in both white and black variants for maximum contrast and creativity
-- **Real-time Shape Controls**: Live resizing (2-30% scale) and 360° rotation with visual feedback
+- **Real-time Shape Controls**: Dynamic resizing and 360° rotation with visual feedback
-- **Interactive Handles**: Hover-activated blue resize handles (⇕) and green rotation handles (↻) for fine-tuning
+- **Interactive Handles**: Hover-activated resize handles (⇕) and rotation handles (↻) for fine-tuning
-- **Smart Validation**: Prevents saving incomplete challenges and provides helpful guidance
-- **Local Storage**: Challenges automatically save to browser storage for instant access
+- **Smart Button Positioning**: Intelligent button placement that adapts to symbol size for optimal user experience
+- **Reddit Post Creation**: Save challenges directly as Reddit posts with custom titles and splash screens
 - **Unlimited Creativity**: No restrictions on complexity - create simple icons or elaborate scenes

-### 🎮 **Play Mode** - Master Local Puzzles
+### 🎮 **Challenge Mode** - Reddit-Integrated Competition
-Solve locally-created challenges with comprehensive performance tracking:
+Experience server-backed challenges with leaderboards and social features:
-- **Visual Analysis**: Study static shape arrangements to identify hidden meanings
+- **Visual Analysis**: Study shape arrangements rendered from server data or screenshots
 - **Smart Timing System**: Automatic timer activation on first guess attempt (allows unlimited study time)
 - **Attempt Analytics**: Track solving efficiency with detailed attempt counting
-- **Instant Feedback**: Real-time validation with encouraging messages for incorrect guesses
-- **Achievement Celebration**: Success screens with performance metrics and completion times
-- **Challenge Library**: Browse and select from all your saved challenges with difficulty indicators

-### 🏆 **Challenge Mode** - Reddit-Integrated Competition
-Experience server-backed challenges with leaderboards and social features:
-- **Default Challenges**: Pre-built challenges available immediately upon app installation
-- **Real-time Performance Tracking**: Server-side session management with precise timing and attempt counting
+- **Real-time Performance Tracking**: Server-side session management with precise timing
 - **Global Leaderboards**: Compete with other Reddit users on completion time and attempts
+- **Achievement Celebration**: Success screens with performance metrics and leaderboard positions

+### 🏆 **Leaderboard System** - Global Competition
+Track your performance against the Reddit community:
+- **Real-time Rankings**: Live leaderboard updates showing top performers
+- **Performance Metrics**: Detailed tracking of attempts, completion times, and rankings
 - **Persistent Progress**: Your performance is saved and ranked across the Reddit community
 - **Social Integration**: Challenges tied to specific Reddit posts for community engagement
-- **Live Competition**: Real-time leaderboard updates showing your position among all players
+- **Position Highlighting**: Your rank is prominently displayed when you complete challenges

 Built as a React TypeScript application for Reddit's Devvit platform, the game integrates seamlessly into Reddit posts, making it instantly accessible to millions of users without requiring external downloads or account creation.

 ## What Makes This Game Unique?

 ### 🎨 **Interactive Shape Creation System**
-Unlike static puzzle games, Shape Guess Challenge features a sophisticated drag-and-drop editor where players can:
+Unlike static puzzle games, SILHOUETTR features a sophisticated drag-and-drop editor where players can:
 - **Position shapes with pixel precision** using percentage-based coordinates that work across all devices
+- **Choose from dual-color variants** - 7 shapes available in both black and white for maximum contrast
-- **Resize shapes dynamically** from 2% with no maximum limit, allowing unlimited creative freedom
+- **Resize shapes dynamically** with intelligent scaling that maintains visual quality
 - **Rotate shapes 360 degrees** with intuitive circular drag controls for perfect orientation
+- **Smart interaction controls** with adaptive button positioning based on symbol size
 - **Layer and overlap shapes** to create complex visual narratives and depth

-### 🏆 **Dual-Layer Gaming Experience**
+### 🏆 **Reddit-Integrated Gaming Experience**
-The game uniquely combines local creativity with global competition:
+The game seamlessly integrates with Reddit's social platform:
-- **Local Creative Mode**: Build and solve personal challenges with instant feedback and local storage
+- **Create Mode**: Build custom challenges and publish them as Reddit posts with custom splash screens
-- **Reddit-Integrated Challenges**: Server-backed challenges with real-time leaderboards and community competition
+- **Challenge Mode**: Play server-backed challenges with real-time leaderboards and community competition
-- **Seamless Mode Switching**: Players can create locally and compete globally within the same interface
-- **Progressive Difficulty**: Start with default challenges, then explore community-created content
+- **Automatic Post Creation**: Challenges become Reddit posts with engaging splash screens and play buttons
+- **Global Competition**: Compete with the entire Reddit community through integrated leaderboards

 ### 🧩 **Community-Driven Puzzle Ecosystem**
 Every player is both creator and solver, generating an endless stream of unique challenges:
-- **Personal Challenge Libraries**: Each player builds their own collection of visual puzzles
+- **Reddit Post Creation**: Challenges automatically become Reddit posts with custom splash screens
 - **Reddit Post Integration**: Challenges are embedded directly in Reddit posts for maximum accessibility
 - **Global Leaderboards**: Compete with the entire Reddit community on solving speed and efficiency
 - **Social Sharing**: Challenges can be shared and solved within Reddit communities with persistent rankings